DINO-LG: Enhancing Vision Transformers with Label Guidance for Coronary Artery Calcium Detection: Related Work

+Recent reviews have highlighted notable advances in CAC scoring facilitated by AI techniques \cite{Aromiwura2024-by, Gennari2024-rs, Groen2024-mh, Abdelrahman2024-ea, Parsa2024-mx}.
+FDA-approved algorithms such as NANOX AI demonstrated 88.76\% agreement with cardiologists in analyzing 527 patients \cite{Kerndt2023-rm}.
+Sartoretti et al. \cite{Sartoretti2023-we} reported 0.986 similarity between CAC ground truth and DL model results using AVIEW CAC, while Assen et al. \cite{Van_Assen2021-mj} achieved a 0.921 correlation coefficient with AI-Rad Companion.
+These commercial systems have enabled rapid CAC assessment in routine clinical practice.

 A novel DL model is developed by Eng et al. \cite{Eng2021-wv} to automate CAC scoring, demonstrating high accuracy and speed on both dedicated gated coronary CTs and non-gated chest CTs.
 For detecting CAC, the algorithm provided a sensitivity of 71\% to 94\% and a positive predictive value of 88\% to 100\% across four different datasets.
 Velzen et al. \cite{Van_Velzen2020-hg} evaluated the effectiveness of a deep learning method for CAC scoring across different types of CT examinations to see if the algorithm result well when trained with representative images from different CT protocols.
 At baseline, the DL algorithm achieved intraclass correlation coefficients (ICCs) of 0.79-0.97 for CAC, which improved to 0.85-0.99 with combined training.
 Later, Zeleznik et al. \cite{Zeleznik2021-ki} introduced a deep learning system capable of accurately predicting cardiovascular events by quantifying coronary calcium, validated in a diverse population of 20,084 individuals on various routine cardiac-gated and non-gated CT.
 The study found a very high correlation of 0.92 (P < 0.0001) and substantial agreement between the automated and manual calculations of calcium risk groups.
 These studies highlight the increasing role of DL in improving clinical decision making in CAC detection.
-Peng et al. \cite{Peng2023-ta} used a DL algorithm to quantify CAC on non-gated CT for association with cardiovascular outcomes.
-After adjusting for various demographic and clinical factors, individuals with DL-CAC scores of 100 or more showed a notably increased risk of all-cause mortality, as well as higher risks for composite outcomes involving myocardial infarction and stroke.